← Hub / 07 Cheat Sheet

 What it does

-Reads, writes, and refactors actual code.
-Builds features, scripts, automations, and full apps from a plain-English description.
-Runs tests.
-Debugs.
-Ships.
-Lives in your terminal or as an extension inside VS Code and JetBrains.
+Reads, writes, and refactors actual code in your repo.
+It builds features, scripts, automations, and entire apps from a plain English description, runs the tests, debugs the failures, and ships the result.
+It lives in your terminal or as an extension inside VS Code and JetBrains, sitting where the work actually happens.

 What it can access

-Your repo, your local environment, your packages and dependencies, your tests, your deploy commands.
-It can grep, edit, run, and commit — the whole loop a developer runs, with you reviewing instead of typing.
+Your repo, your local environment, your packages and dependencies, your tests, and your deploy commands.
+It can grep, edit, run, and commit, which is the whole loop a developer runs, only now you are reviewing the diff instead of typing it.

 When to reach for it

-Shipping a feature.
-Refactoring.
-Debugging something gnarly.
-Building a personal tool you'd otherwise pay for.
-Automating a dev workflow.
-Spinning up a quick script that pulls one number from one place and posts it somewhere else.
+Shipping a feature, refactoring a tired module, debugging something gnarly, building the internal tool you would otherwise pay a SaaS for, automating a dev workflow, or spinning up a quick script that pulls one number from one place and posts it somewhere else.
+Anything code-shaped, basically.

 Example prompt